cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## B. Votings, chain choice and state generation
 This process is for multiple chain, multiple relay and mulitple peers.
-nodes state switching: 节点工作状态微调
-- on power charging: turn on wake lock; charging off: turn off wake lock.
-- on wifi data: start all process A-D; wifi off: stop all process A-D and turn off wake lock.
-- in the sleeping mode, random wake up between 1..WakeUpTime, if Wifi is off, then stop; else run for a cycle of all chains follow up, and check whether in power charging, yes to turn on wake lock. <br/> <br/>

-- Notify on the iterface- wifi only for data flow, keep charging to prevent sleep. the data dash board, with a button to pause everything A-D.
 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains,
 according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)